Stipe Božić: 1980s

 Božić second Himalayan ascent was Lhotse in 1981, with a Slovenian team via a new South face route.
 Although he failed to get to the summit, reaching 8150 m in a solo climb on the south rock wall, Božić considered his Lhotse effort technically the most demanding and possibly his greatest Himalayan success.
 The following year, Božić summited Kang Guru with two Croatian climbers.

 The 1983 expedition to Manaslu ended in disaster when Nejc Zaplotnik and Ante Bućan were killed in an ice avalanche.
 Božić returned to the same mountain a year later in a successful climb with Slovenian climber Viki Grošelj.
 In 1985 Božić was climbing in the Alps: Eiger via the classic north face route, and Grandes Jorasses via the Cassin route.

-Božić returned to Mount Everest in 1989, with a Macedonian expedition.
+Božić returned to Mount Everest in 1989, with the Macedonian Alpine Himalayan Expedition Everest '89.
 An easier route was used, but the ascent was difficult for Božić because, having caught a bad cold, he suffered from hallucinations, and did not have a full recollection of the events afterwards.
 Macedonian member of the team Dimitar Ilievski died on the mountain.
+Macedonian mountaineer Borče Jovčevski remained at Camp IV to provide logistical support for the summit team.
 Božić's successful ascent on 10 May made him only the second European, after Reinhold Messner, to climb Mount Everest twice.
 As of 2021, Božić remains the only Croat with two Mount Everest ascents.